ConsenSysMesh/live-libs/README.md

 ## Funding your library

 Library authors can receive ether for registering their libraries with live-libs.
 When an author registers a library, they can optionally pass in a `--unlockat` flag, followed by a number of wei.
-This will "lock" this specified version of the library until the specified amount of wei has been contributed.
+This will "lock" the specified version of the library until the specified amount of wei has been contributed.
 For example:

     $ live-libs register YourLibName --version 3.5.8 --address 0x45e2... --abi '[...]' --unlockat 10000000

 This will register `YourLibName 3.5.8` in live-libs, but when you look it up, it will not be available.
-To unlock it, people need to contribute ether, which gets immediatly redirected to the Ethereum account of the person that registered this version.
+To unlock it, people need to contribute ether, which gets immediatly redirected to the Ethereum account that registered this version.

 If someone wants to contribute ether in order to unlock a version of a library, they can: